-4.5.1 Non-linearity and Gaussian anamorphosis transformations
+4.5.1 Nonlinearity and Gaussian anamorphosis transformations

-The need for non-linear estimation is justified based on the assumed non-linear relationship between the control variables and the observation space.
-In this experiment, nonlinearity is imposed by the Earth system model, which directly generates SST as the observed variable.
-In a more general case of past climate analysis, the forward operator (proxy system model) can impose further non-linearity when the observed variables are direct proxy records (e.g. foraminiferal counts, tree-ring widths, speleothems, etc.).
-In addition to model and forward operator non-linearity, non-Gaussianity in the control variables also renders (En)KF non-optimal.
+The need for nonlinear estimation is justified based on the assumed nonlinear relationship between the control variables and the observation space.
+In this experiment, nonlinearity is imposed by the Earth system model, which directly generates SST; the observed variable.
+In a more general case of past climate analysis, the forward operator (proxy system model) can impose further nonlinearity when the observed variables are direct proxy records (e.g.; foraminiferal counts, ring tree widths, speleothems, etc.).
+In addition to model and forward operator nonlinearity, non-Gaussianity in the control variables also renders (En)KF nonoptimal.
 Here we conducted a test with ETKF including the Gaussian anamorphosis (GA) transformation (ETKF-GA).
-The test transforms the control variables, whose background deviations from Gaussianity here derive from imposed bounds, and the SST in both the model equivalent of the observations and the observations themselves with the strategy explained in Sect.
-2.6.
-In this section, we show an example of non-Gaussianity and non-linearity in this experiment, which are the motivation for the iterative FDS schemes evaluated in this paper as well as for testing the Gaussian anamorphosis.
-Specific estimation results are given in Sect.
-4.5.
+The test transforms the control variables, whose background deviations from Gaussianity here derive from imposed bounds, and the SST in both the model equivalent of the observations, and the observations themselves, with the strategy explained in section 2.6.
+In this section, we show an example of non-Gaussianity and nonlinearity in this experiment, which are the motivation for the iterative FDS schemes evaluated in this manuscript as well as for testing the Gaussian anamorphosis.
+Specific estimation results are given in section 4.5.
 Note that no transformation has been applied to the FDS schemes.